-Lind, a Democrat, was the representative for Minnesota's 5th congressional district from 1903 to 1905.
+Lind was the representative for Minnesota’s 5th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Dec 1887 to Mar 1905, Lind missed 446 of 1,298 roll call votes, which is 34.4%.
 This is on par with the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Dec 1887-Feb 1888||39||12||30.8%||46th|

 |Dec 1888-Mar 1889||113||33||29.2%||33rd|

 |Dec 1889-Feb 1890||80||16||20.0%||59th|

 |Dec 1890-Mar 1891||173||37||21.4%||34th|

 The information on this page is originally sourced from a variety of materials, including: